-This Official Statement contains certain historical information relative to the origination and payment experience of the Authority in connection with its previously originated Fixed Rate MEFA Loans and relative to the general terms of the MEFA Loan Program.
-Such information is included for general reference purposes only and is not intended as a representation that the origination and payment experience or composition of the Issue J Loan Portfolio necessarily will be similar to that of previously originated Fixed Rate MEFA Loans during any period or over the respective lives of such MEFA Loans.
-There can be no assurance that the performance of Issue J Loans will be consistent with that of previously originated Fixed Rate MEFA Loans.
-See "PLAN OF FINANCING," "RISK FACTORS - Redemption of Bonds," "Performance of the Issue J Loan Portfolio May Differ From Historical Fixed Rate MEFA Loan Performance," "-Composition and Characteristics of the Issue J Loan Portfolio May Change" and "-General Economic Conditions" and "THE MEFA LOAN PROGRAM - General" and "AUTHORITY FIXED RATE MEFA LOAN PORTFOLIO."
+This Official Statement contains certain historical information relative to the origination and payment experience of the Authority in connection with its previously originated Fixed Rate MEFA Loans and to the general terms of the MEFA Loan Program.
+Such information is included for general reference purposes only and is not intended as a representation that the origination and payment experience or composition of the Issue I Loan Portfolio necessarily will be similar to that of previously originated MEFA Loans during any period or over the respective lives of such MEFA Loans.
+There can be no assurance that the performance of Issue I Loans will be consistent with that of previously originated MEFA Loans.
+See "ESTIMATED SOURCES AND USES OF FUNDS," "INVESTMENT CONSIDERATIONS - Redemption of Bonds," "- Future Performance of the Issue I Loan Portfolio May Differ From Historical Fixed Rate Loan Performance," "- Composition and Characteristics of the Issue I Loan Portfolio May Change" and "- General Economic Conditions" and "THE MEFA LOAN PROGRAM" and "ISSUE I LOAN PORTFOLIO."

-The Offered Bonds are being issued for the following purposes: (i) to fund Fixed Rate MEFA Loans; (ii) to fund some or all of the Capitalized Interest Account deposit for the Offered Bonds; and (iii) to fund some or all of the initial Reserve Fund deposit for the Offered Bonds.
-All Issue J Loans are pledged as security for Issue J Bonds and no other MEFA Loans are pledged for this purpose.
+The Offered Bonds are being issued for one or both of the following purposes: (i) to fund new MEFA Loans; (ii) to fund the Capitalized Interest Account deposit for the Offered Bonds; and (iii) to fund some or all of the costs of issuance of the Offered Bonds.
+All Issue I Loans are pledged as security for Issue I Bonds and no other MEFA Loans are pledged for this purpose.
 See "PLAN OF FINANCING" and "ESTIMATED SOURCES AND USES OF FUNDS."